ravendevteam/endpoint-protocol/README.md

 - The Python dependencies listed in pyproject.toml, and
 - A shell environment where the endpoint CLI is available.

 For local development, the repository also includes a Nix flake.
-The Nix environment is intended to provide the Python, Rust, OpenPGP backend, and test dependencies needed to work on the project.
+The Nix environment is intended to provide the Python, Rust OpenPGP backend, and test dependencies needed to work on the project.

 ### Install From Release